jvillste/zettelkasten/systems programming language embedded in a higher level language.md

 C# supports using manual memory management and disable array bounds checking for performance critical code:
 [Possible to mix garbage collection and manual memory management?](https://langdev.stackexchange.com/questions/2956/possible-to-mix-garbage-collection-and-manual-memory-management)

+# Making it embeddable
+It should be possible to drop the runtime all together if the whole code base does not use GC.
+GC would possibly only be used on compile time for running macros.